offbit/char-models/readme.md

 - pandas

-- tensorflow 0.8
+- tensorflow 1.0

-- keras
+- keras 2.0

 - numpy

 for more information go to my [blogpost](https://offbit.github.io/how-to-read/)

+update 17/03/2017: Models are updated for keras 2 and tf 1.0.